Loading

 There are four ways APIs are categorized, each with its own users and privileges.

-• Open APIs: These are public APIs that let developers access the platform's services or data.
+These are public APIs that let developers access the platform's services or data.
 They're also accessible for third-party integrations.
+Here are some examples:

-• Example: Google Maps API—anyone can use this API to integrate Google Maps into their apps to provide access to mapping and location-based services.
+• Google Maps API: Anyone can use this API to integrate Google Maps into their apps to provide access to mapping and location-based services.

-• Partner APIs: This is a type of API created for partners or selected third-party entities.
+This is a type of API created for partners or selected third-party entities.
 They provide restricted access to certain functionalities or data, often for integration between the platform and its partners.
+Here are a few examples:

-• Example: Facebook Login API—third-party applications can use it to enable user authentication with Facebook credentials for an easy login experience.
+• Facebook Login API: Third-party applications can use this API to enable user authentication with Facebook credentials for an easy login experience.

-• Internal APIs: These are also known as private APIs, and they're created and used by an organization for internal purposes.
+These are also known as private APIs, and they're created and used by an organization for internal purposes.
 They facilitate communication and data sharing between internal systems.
+Because these are part of private or proprietary processes, they aren't generally public knowledge.
+Here's one example:

-• Example: Amazon API—Amazon employees share data exclusively through their internal APIs, helping them scale over the years.
+• Amazon API: Amazon employees share data exclusively through their internal APIs, helping them scale over the years.

-• Composite APIs: Also referred to as orchestration APIs, composite APIs consolidate data or functionalities from multiple APIs.
+Also referred to as orchestration APIs, composite APIs consolidate data or functionalities from multiple APIs.
 They act as a single entry point for clients and simplify the complexity of interacting with multiple APIs with a unified interface.
+Here are a couple of examples:

-• Example: With Twilio API, multiple communication channels are integrated, allowing users to build comprehensive communication solutions with one API.
+• Twilio API: This API integrates multiple communication channels, allowing users to build comprehensive communication solutions.

 APIs open up endless opportunities to create innovative applications and services.
 But if you just want to use APIs to integrate your apps or automate your workflows, you can skip the coding and use Zapier to connect any app—from the comfort of your couch.